 All tenants of public housing properties pay rent and some may also be required to pay excess water charges.
-Territory Housing charges rent and excess water in accordance with the provisions of the Residential Tenancies Act, the Housing Act and its Regulations.
+Department of Housing charges rent and excess water in accordance with the provisions of the Residential Tenancies Act, the Housing Act and its Regulations.

 There are two different types of rent – market rent and rebated rent.